schollz/pikocore/README.md

 You can use the default audio by just running

 ```
-make audio
+SAMPLE_RATE=31000 make audio
 ```

 The audio is taken from the `audio2h/demo` folder.
 You can edit the `Makefile` to choose a different folder.
+The max sample rate is 31khz, but if that doesn't work, try reducing it.

 ### build